ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example2.md

 You will note that the result of the first element is a negative number, even though we added 2 positive results (`130*140` and `150*160`).
 That is because the result of the addition has to occupy a 16-bit signed integer element and when the first is larger we have the effect of an negative overflow.
 The result is the same in binary arithmetic, but when interpreted into a signed integer, it turns the number into a negative.

 The rest of the values are as expected.
 Notice how each pair has a zero element next to it.
 The results are correct, but they are not in the correct order.
-In this example, we chose to use **`vmovl`** to zero-extend values, which achieves the correct order with zero elements in place.
-While both **`vmovl`** and **`zip`** could be used for this purpose, we opted for **`vmovl`** in this implementation.
-For more details, see the ARM Software Optimization Guides, such as the [Neoverse V2 guide](https://developer.arm.com/documentation/109898/latest/).
+In this example, you used **`vmovl`** to zero-extend values, which achieves the correct order with zero elements in place.
+While both **`vmovl`** and **`zip`** could be used for this purpose, **`vmovl`** was chosen in this implementation.
+For more details, see the Arm Software Optimization Guides, such as the [Neoverse V2 guide](https://developer.arm.com/documentation/109898/latest/).

+Now switch your Linux Arm machine and create a file called `_mm_madd_epi16_neon.c` with the contents below:
 ```C
 #include <arm_neon.h>
 #include <stdint.h>